What you'll learn in this remote hiring guide

 And, as you’ve probably guessed by now, your standard job posts that you've used for IRL hiring won't do the trick.

-We’ve got a whole article on writing job descriptions, but here we'll talk about how your job posts need to be adjusted when you’re remote hiring.
+We’ve got a whole article on how to write job descriptions, but here we'll talk about how your job posts need to be adjusted when you’re remote hiring.
 Here’s what you need to bear in mind.

 Add extra information for context